LSLR Collaborative

 Source: Suez North America

 Routine work also includes rehabilitation of wastewater infrastructure.
 Utilities can coordinate sewer lateral and LSL replacement.
 While often a different utility, gas service line replacement can also be coordinated with LSL replacement.
-However, these initiatives do not always occur in neighborhoods with LSLs, and coordination with other programs needs to be mutually beneficial, so coordination may not always be the practical alternative.
+However, these initiatives do not always occur in neighborhoods with LSLs, and coordination with other programs needs to be mutually beneficial, so coordination may not always help accelerate LSL replacement.

 Work by other entities including other city services or road reconstruction can also provide an opportunity to advance individual LSL replacements.
 Approval of this type of coordinated effort is needed from water boards, local governments, and utility commissions.